 SEER FOR HIRE

 Lucy Smith validated her son’s treasure digging expertise and related employment when discussing Josiah Stowell’s 1825 journey to New York.
-She stated that he made the long journey “with a view of getting Joseph to assist him in digging for a silver mine . . . on account of having heard that he possessed certain keys, by which he could discern things invisible to the natural eye” (Smith, Biographical Sketches, L. Smith, 91–92).
+She stated that he made the long journey “with a view of getting Joseph to assist him in digging for a silver mine . . . on account of having heard that he possessed certain keys, by which he could discern things invisible to the natural eye.”

-On Nov 1, 1825, an Articles of Agreement was entered into by eleven shareholders, including Stowell and both Smith Jr. and Sr., clarifying how they would divide the anticipated spoils of their money digs in Pennsylvania (see Articles of Agreement, reprinted in Salt Lake Tribune, April 23, 1880).
+On Nov 1, 1825, an Articles of Agreement was entered into by eleven shareholders, including Stowell and both Smith Jr. and Sr., clarifying how they would divide the anticipated spoils of their money digs in Pennsylvania.

+It’s important to understand how desperate the Smiths were financially and how treasure digging had become a family necessity, though it was also a vice that contributed to their cycle of dependency.
 Having previously lost everything in a failed ginseng enterprise, Joseph Sr. had yet to regain financial stability.
 Russell Stoddard, a carpenter who labored on the Smith’s framed house, had sued Joseph Sr. for $66.59 that February for failure to compensate his labor.
 The Smiths owed many other creditors, and their mortgage was more than three years delinquent, the terms having already been graciously extended by the land agent to December 1825.
+Smith Sr. appears never to have been a particularly good farmer, and his son followed in this path.

-Meanwhile, Stoddard managed to obtain the deed to the Smith property, after which he promptly moved to evict them.
+This same Stoddard managed to obtain the deed to the Smith property at this time, after which he promptly moved to evict them.
 At the final hour, the Smiths managed to secure the favor of an old Quaker friend, Lemuel Durfee, who purchased the property.
 He allowed the Smiths to remain for an additional year in exchange for Samuel Smith’s help on his farm.
 Soon after, Joseph Sr. launched out with the Stowell company to pursue buried treasure in another state.

 THE GLASS LOOKER TRIAL

-Smith was arrested in March 1826 for disturbing the peace, a charge commonly used for charlatans and tricksters, including those “pretending to tell fortunes, or to discover where lost goods may be found.”
-Referred to as “The Glass Looker” in court documents, Joseph admitted to indulging in magic arts and organizing hunts for buried gold.
+Smith was arrested for disturbing the peace, a charge commonly used for charlatans and tricksters, and according to the Vagrant Act of New York included those “pretending to tell fortunes, or to discover where lost goods may be found.”
+Referred to as “The Glass Looker” in court documents, Joseph openly admitted to indulging in magic arts and organizing hunts for buried gold.
 New York law provided punishment for disorderly persons, whose definition included jugglers (conjurors), diviners, and those pretending to have skill in discovering lost goods.
-The charge aligns with uncle Jesse Smith’s description of Joseph: “He says he has eyes to see things that are not, and then has the audacity to say they are, and that the angel of the Lord . . . has put him in possession of great wealth, gold, silver, precious stones” (Jesse Smith, letter to Hyrum Smith, June 17, 1829, JS Letterbook 2: 59–61).
+The charge aligns with uncle Jesse Smith’s description of Joseph: “He says he has eyes to see things that are not, and then has the audacity to say they are, and that the angel of the Lord . . . has put him in possession of great wealth, gold, silver, precious stones.”

 The story of Joseph Smith’s arrest and trial for money digging was published in the Salt Lake Messenger in 1971, shortly after the records were discovered.
 More important than Smith’s conviction, however, is how the records confirm his involvement in for-profit treasure seeking immediately before bringing forth the Book of Mormon.
-Historian Dale Morgan wrote: “It is immaterial what the finding of the court was on the technical charge of being a disorderly person and an imposter, what is important is the evidence adduced, and its bearing on the life of Joseph Smith before he announced his claim to be a prophet of God” (Dale Morgan, Dale Morgan on the Mormons, Part 2, 1949–1970, 87).
-Hugh Nibley, a prominent LDS scholar, observed: “[I]f this court record is authentic it is the most damning evidence in existence against Joseph Smith” (Hugh Nibley, The Mythmakers, 142).
+Historian Dale Morgan wrote: “It is immaterial what the finding of the court was on the technical charge of being a disorderly person and an imposter, what is important is the evidence adduced, and its bearing on the life of Joseph Smith before he announced his claim to be a prophet of God.”
+Hugh Nibley, a prominent LDS scholar, observed: “[I]f this court record is authentic it is the most damning evidence in existence against Joseph Smith.”

-Joseph Smith Sr.’s testimony at the trial framed his son’s money digging talents in religious themes, asserting that “both he and his son were mortified that this wonderful power which God had so miraculously given him should be used only in search of filthy lucre, or its equivalent in earthly treasures.”
-He hoped the “son of Righteousness would someday illumine the heart of the boy, and enable him to see His will concerning him” (Morgan, On the Mormons, 195).
+Joseph Smith Sr.’s testimony at the trial framed his son’s money digging enterprise in religious themes, asserting that “both he and his son were mortified that this wonderful power which God had so miraculously given him should be used only in search of filthy lucre, or its equivalent in earthly treasures.”
+He hoped the “son of Righteousness would someday illumine the heart of the boy, and enable him to see His will concerning him.”
+Again, it is possible that this was a sincere belief that promptly transformed into the new religion that Smith Jr. created.
+It is also possible that it was not.
+In any case, the language around treasure digging is so similar to the language around the discovery of the gold plates and other supernatural paraphernalia that it should at least prompt believing LDS members to reflect.

 - Joseph Smith Papers, Trial Bill of Albert Neely